digiscot/digiscot-website/pages/onedigital-actionlearning.md

 After a fantastic response, we have now selected a representative sample of leaders!

-Leadership action learning will kick start on <strong>25th February</strong> but if you would like to discuss this further please contact Beth Murphy:
+Our action learning kick started on <strong>25th February</strong> but if you would like to discuss further One Digital opportunities for trustees/chairs/conveners please contact Beth Murphy:

 <html>